 The generosity of loyal community donors and corporate partners enable Rick Rackers to serve the youth of Long Beach.
 Support is provided through grants and donations, as well as by gifts in response to an annual direct mail fundraising campaign called Clothe a Child.
 One hundred percent of the funds received are used to purchase uniforms, sweatshirts, socks, under wear and school supplies for students served by Operation School Bell.

 Since 1956 Rick Rackers has recognized one woman in our community each year as our Woman of the Year.
 These women are recognized for their years of dedication to the children of Long Beach and are nominated by members of the community and staff of area charities.
 The Woman of the Year is selected for her unparalleled skills in developing, improving, and strengthening area non-profits that help children.

-The Woman of the Year Luncheon is held the first Friday of February each year.
+The Woman of the Year Luncheon is held the 4th Friday of February each year.
 For more information or an invitation to attend the luncheon, please call (562) 627-5650.